mcv-m6-video/mcv-c6-2025-team1/week2/README.md

 ```

 #### YOLOv11 and YOLOv12
 Our implementation leverages the YOLOv11n, YOLOv11x, and YOLOv12n models, pre-trained using the Ultralytics framework, originally trained on the COCO dataset.
-These models are optimized for vehicle detection, focussing exclusively on the car and the truck classes.
+These models are optimized for general object detection across diverse, real-world scenes.
+We apply these models directly for inference, specifically targeting car and truck classes for vehicle detection.

 The YOLOv11n and YOLOv12n models are lightweight versions designed for real-time applications with high computational efficiency, while YOLOv11x is larger and more precise model at the cost of higher computational demand.